fluidware/fluidsurveys-docs/api/tut_p2.rst

 		});
 	}

+We build the email by passing in a set of values for the subject, sender, and email.
+You might want to collect these from inputs that the user has filled in.
+Be sure to include the string `[Invite Link]` in the message field or else it won't work!
+This is replaced with the URL to the survey when the email gets sent.
 If all goes well you should see an email in your Reminders/History that is schedules to go out shortly to your contacts on the chosen contact list!

 View the source on `Github <https://github.com/chideit/fluidsurveys-docs/tree/master/samples/tutorial/part2>`_